Cybertruck Could Boost Revenue, Says Big Tesla Investor - TheStreet

 "If they want to have 10 million vehicles sold by 2030 annually, they need 10 Gigafactories that are producing 1 million" vehicles each since the Fremont plant is producing only 600,000 each year while the factories in Berlin and Austin are manufacturing 250,000 each, he said.

-Tesla's Megapacks or battery storage units could generate additional profit of $2 billion annually if 5,000 units were sold at $0.50 a share, he said.
+Tesla's Megapacks or battery storage units could generate additional profit of $2 billion annually if 5,000 units were sold at 50 cents a share, he said.

-The Lathrop, California manufacturing capabilities for the Megapacks came online during the third quarter and are intended to be sold to utilities
+The Lathrop, Calif., manufacturing capabilities for the Megapacks came online during the third quarter and are intended to be sold to utilities.

 "Elon is a long-term thinker," the investor added.